Looking for a one-on-one Harvest vs Toggl comparison?

 - Categorize websites based on productivity ratings.

-- Set access level for any user like a manager, client, and admin.
+- Set access level for any user, like a manager, client, or admin.

 - Generate payroll for employees at any point in time.